FreeRADIUS/freeradius-server/scripts/crossbuild/README.md

     freeradius-build/debian10

-whil containers will have names like:
+while containers will have names like:

     fr-crossbuild-debian10

+## Re-generating Dockerfiles

+The Dockerfiles used for crossbuild are generated from m4 templates.
+To regenerate one use `make crossbuild.IMAGE.regen`, or `make crossbuild.regen` to generate them all.
+The m4 templates are stored in `scripts/crossbuild/m4/`.
+This will usually only need to be used to add a new operating system, not during standard build testing.